Lk2103/Azure-Governance-and-Security-Lab/Kubernetes/README.md

 <img width="1051" height="291" alt="image" src="https://github.com/user-attachments/assets/bb45335c-5138-407e-a7c9-b4dcbc765039" />

-**Issues encountered**
+it was important that I also created a deployment.yaml file, in this file it specifies all required data and gathers data suhc as the docker image to run the app.
+Below shows an image of the file which was created with the help of AI. the section where the command is "kind" specifies deployment which manages the pods included.

+Pods are the smallest form of deployment. they can containe one or more containers.
+A deployment ensures that the **Issues encountered**

 When prodcuing the AKS on Azure CLI an error was dsiplayed showing that there was a resource provider that had not be registered, going into azure and then into the subscription section allowed me to regsiter this to allow this service to be created